johnxu21/johnxu21.github.io/teaching/CS472-Spring2023/Timetable/dynamic_analysis/testing.md

 Setup / Preparation
 =============

-First, make sure to fork the JPacman from the [Prof's repository](https://github.com/johnxu21/jpacman) into your GitHub account.
-It is necessary to fork the project because the free version of CodeScene can only see projects from your own account.
+[//]: # (First, make sure to fork the JPacman from the [Prof's repository]&#40;https://github.com/johnxu21/jpacman&#41; into your GitHub account.
+It is necessary to fork the project because the free version of CodeScene can only see projects from your own account.)

 To start getting acquainted with the JPacman source code.
-Download/Clone the JPacman project and open it on IntelliJ; build it.
+Download/Clone the JPacman project from the [Prof's repository](https://github.com/johnxu21/jpacman) and open it on IntelliJ; build it.
 JPacman uses Gradle as a built/dependency manager.
 Make sure you can build and run it before doing any source code modification.
 Now look at the source code and try to understand its internal structure.
 In the "docs/uml" folder there are two simplified UML diagrams.

 Task 1 -- JPacman Test Coverage